1926 Major League Baseball season: Schedule

 Opening Day, April 13, featured all sixteen teams, continuing the trend which started with the season.
-The American League would see its final day of the regular season was on September 27, while the National League would see its final day of the regular season on September 29 with a doubleheader between the Philadelphia Phillies and Boston Braves.
+The American League would see its final day of the regular season on September 27, while the National League would see its final day of the regular season on September 29 with a doubleheader between the Philadelphia Phillies and Boston Braves.
 The World Series took place between October 2 and October 10.

 Rule changes

 The 1926 season saw the following rule changes: